pyg-team/pytorch-frame/README.md

 In essence, this modular setup empowers users to effortlessly experiment with myriad architectures:

 * `Materialization` handles converting the raw pandas `DataFrame` into a `TensorFrame` that is amenable to Pytorch-based training and modeling.
-* `FeatureEncoder` encodes different semantic types into hidden embeddings.
+* `FeatureEncoder` encodes different column types into hidden embeddings.
 * `TableConv` models column-wise interactions between different columns.
 * `Decoder` generates embedding/prediction per row.